 ValoreBooks is a site where you can sell textbooks, buy used books, and rent books online.
 They buy back textbooks with the best buyback price.
 Whether you’re an individual buyer or seller or work at the campus bookstore, this site will be able to work with you to sell books.
 In fact, they can price up to 10,000 ISBNs at a time!
 However, you cannot sell back an international edition to ValoreBooks.
 Once you receive a price quote for the ISBNs you’ve entered, the process is similar to that of other sites.
 If you find a buyback price you like, you’re ready to sell books!

 You get a prepaid shipping label and can drop your books off at the nearest UPS location.
-ValoreBooks notes that the weight limit per box is 70 lbs, so if you have a lot of books to sell, be sure not to overfill any boxes.
+ValoreBooks notes that the weight limit per box is 70 lbs, so if you have many books to sell, be sure not to overfill any boxes.
 Once you have dropped them off at UPS, you can expect to receive a payment within 14 days.
 If you have a lot of old textbooks to sell, this site should be your go-to.
 Just remember you can’t sell an international edition here.

 Sell Back Your Book